MITRECND/chopshop/docs/index.rst

       an extension to ChopShop, used to handle a particular type of network traffic data.
 A module can be further classified as either a :term:`primary module` or a :term:`secondary module`.

+   modules directory
+      the directory which ChopShop searches for modules.
+Built-in modules are located in the ``modules/`` directory in the root directory of the project; this is the default used by the ``chopshop`` program, but can be modified with the `-M` command-line flag.

    primary module
       a ChopShop module that handles one of ChopShop's core data types (TCP,